danielmonyak/masif/README_monyak.md

 #### PyMesh
 Build from source: https://github.com/PyMesh/PyMesh, do not install with anaconda <br>
-Don't clone each third party repository separately, use their instructions while **venv_tf** is activated:
+Don't clone each third party repository separately, use their instructions while **venv_tf_new** is activated:
 ```
 git clone https://github.com/PyMesh/PyMesh.git
 cd PyMesh